 Business owners rarely understand the consequences that follow for those who violate tax laws.
 I know because I served time in prison with business owners that prosecutors targeted for tax offenses.
 Some men served time for tax evasion, despite their not knowing that their decisions could lead to prison.
 Others served time for tax fraud, but didn’t consider themselves criminals.

 In today’s blog, I will explain a lesson I learned about tax evasion from Mark, an individual who served time with me in a minimum-security federal prison camp.
-Tomorrow I’ll write about Michael Stickler, a man who pleaded guilty to tax fraud.
+Tomorrow I’ll write about Adam, a man who pleaded guilty to tax fraud.
 Both articles will suggest strategies that individuals may consider if prosecutors target them for tax evasion or tax fraud.